michaelfmnk/mcp-composer/README.md

 ## Overview

 MCP Composer acts as a centralized proxy that allows multiple users to configure and access their own MCP servers through a single endpoint.
-Each user authenticates via Google OAuth and only sees their own configured tools and resources, making it ideal for team environments or shared Claude.AI deployments.
+Each user authenticates via Google OAuth and only sees their own configured tools and resources.

 ## Key Features

-- **Multi-tenant Architecture**: Each user maintains their own isolated MCP server configurations
+- **Multi-tenant Architecture**: Each user has their own isolated MCP server configurations
-- **Google OAuth Authentication**: Secure authentication flow integrated with Claude.AI
+- **Google OAuth Authentication**: OAuth 2.1 flow integrated with Claude.AI
 - **Flexible Server Support**: Compatible with both HTTP and stdio-based MCP servers
-- **MongoDB Storage**: User configurations and OAuth tokens persisted in MongoDB
+- **MongoDB**: User configurations and OAuth tokens are stored in MongoDB
-- **Tool Isolation**: Security middleware ensures users only access their own tools
+- **MCP Isolation**: Security middleware makes sure that users can access only their own MCPs
-- **Docker Ready**: Containerized deployment with docker-compose

 ## Use Cases